box-community/sample-jwt-app-primer/README.md

 ## Authorize your JWT Application

 JWT apps differ from 3-legged apps in that they are pre-authorized by your Enterprise Co-Admin for use with their requested permissions.
 The Co-Admin can revoke authorization at any time, and reauthorization is required if the permission set is ever changed.
 The steps for this authorization are layed out below.
-Once this is finished, continue to the [First Steps with your JWT Application](#first-steps-with-your-jwt-application).

 #### For Developers